-- The almonds must be soaked for at least 24 hours to soften them up before blending.
+- 1 cup of dry almonds will expand to be the 1 ½ cups needed for this recipe, so only soak 1 cup of almonds.
+The almonds MUST be soaked for at least 24 hours to soften them before blending.

 - Blanched almonds come with the skins off to make things a bit easier for you, but if you cannot find them, you can also use almonds with the skins on BUT, be sure to peel the skins after they have been soaked.
 This step is a little time consuming, so be sure to factor this into your prep time.

 - You can enjoy this dessert frozen or thawed.
 I prefer to have it thawed but you can experiment to see which way you like it best!